seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

 What's with the nested do blocks?
 ---------------------------------

-Remember from [Using Monads][using-monads] that each do block can only contain one type of actions. `main` always has IO actions, so both `putStrLn` and `scotty` return an IO action.
+Remember from [Using Monads][using-monads] that each do block can only contain one type of actions. `main` always has IO actions, so both `putStrLn` and `scotty` must return an IO action.

     scotty :: Port -> ScottyM () -> IO ()

-But look at that, in order to return an `IO` action, we need to pass a `ScottyM` action as the second parameter.
+But it looks like in order to return an `IO` action, we need to pass a `ScottyM` action as the second parameter.
 Our program is equivalent to this:

     main = do
       putStrLn "Starting Server..."
       scotty 3000 someScottyMAction

 That nested do block after the port number is just a `ScottyM` action.
-So we could have done this instead:
+We could have done this instead:

     routes :: ScottyM ()
     routes = do